 Hong Kong activist Joshua Wong arrested ahead of weekend protests: Party

-HONG KONG: Activist Joshua Wong was on Friday (Aug 30) arrested by police in Hong Kong, his party Demosisto said, ahead of another weekend of planned protests in the Chinese-ruled city.
+HONG KONG: Hong Kong activist Joshua Wong was on Friday (Aug 30) arrested by police, his party Demosisto said, ahead of another weekend of planned protests in the Chinese-ruled city.

 Wong was pushed into a minivan while on his way to South Horizons MTR station, Demosisto said on its official Twitter account.